USA Up All Night

-USA Up All Night (also known as Up All Night and Up All Night with Rhonda Shear) was an American cable television series that aired weekly on Friday and Saturday nights on the USA Network.
+USA Up All Night (also known as Up All Night and Up All Night with Rhonda Shear) is an American cable television series that aired weekly on Friday and Saturday nights on the USA Network.
 The show aired from 1989 to 1998.
+Throughout its run, the program was hosted by Gilbert Gottfried, Caroline Schlitt, and finally Rhonda Shear.

 Synopsis

 The program consisted primarily of low-budget films, bookended by in-studio or on-location comedy skits featuring the show's hosts.
 In addition to skits, the hosts would also provide sardonic comments about the featured film(s), and observations on various Hollywood- and/or New York City-area clubs and attractions (when the series was shooting out of studio).
 Including commercials, the program typically ran from 11 p.m. to 5 a.m.

 The films aired ranged from cult classics, to B movies, to other fare not appearing on television frequently.
 Up All Night would regularly show sexploitation films, with the explicit content edited out.

 Hosts

 The series began on January 7, 1989, with comic Gilbert Gottfried hosting on Saturdays from New York City.
 In that first show, Gottfried was seen in an empty office building in Manhattan.
 The first two films that night were Cheerleaders Beach Party and Stuck on You!.
-Halfway through the first season, a Friday night show broadcast from Los Angeles hosted by actress/comedian Caroline Schlitt (fresh off of the short-lived Camp Midnite) was added.
+Halfway through the first season, a Friday night show broadcast from Los Angeles hosted by actress/comedian Caroline Schlitt (fresh off the short-lived Camp Midnite) was added.
 When Schlitt left the program in December 1990, comedian/B-movie actress Rhonda Shear replaced her on Fridays, beginning on January 4, 1991.
 In 1995, the Shear edition moved to New York City (home of the Gottfried edition), and stayed there for the remainder of the run.